Extremality and dynamically defined measures, part II: Measures from conformal dynamical systems: Introduction

 \subsection{Examples of friendly and absolutely friendly measures}

 The two most canonical examples of friendly measures are the Lebesgue measure of a nondegenerate submanifold of $\R^d$ and the image of an absolutely friendly measure under a nondegenerate embedding \cite[Theorem 2.1]{KLW}.
 Neither of these measures are absolutely friendly; other than Lebesgue measure, the most canonical example of an absolutely friendly measure is the Hausdorff measure of the limit set of a finite irreducible iterated function system satisfying the open set condition.
-The following is a slight refinement\Footnote{The refinement is to weaken the irreducibility hypothesis; in \cite[Theorem 2.3]{KLW} the assumption that $K$ is not contained in any finite union of affine hyperplanes is requred, but it turns out that this assumption is in fact equivalent to the more natural and formally weaker assumption that $K$ is not contained in any affine hyperplane.} of KLW's original theorem regarding such measures:
+The following theorem is a slight refinement of KLW's original theorem regarding such measures.
+We note that the refinement is to weaken the irreducibility hypothesis; in \cite[Theorem 2.3]{KLW} the assumption that $K$ is not contained in any finite union of affine hyperplanes is required, but it turns out that this assumption is in fact equivalent to the more natural and formally weaker assumption that $K$ is not contained in any affine hyperplane.

 \begin{theorem}[{\cite[Proposition 3.1]{BFS1}}, cf. {\cite[Theorem 2.3]{KLW}}] Let $\{u_1,\ldots,u_m\}$ be a family of contracting similarities of $\R^d$ satisfying the open set condition (see Definition \ref{definitionCIFS}), and let $K$ be the limit set of this family (see Definition \ref{definitionlimitset}).
 If $K$ is not contained in an affine hyperplane, then $\mu = \scrH^\delta\given K$ is absolutely friendly, where $\delta = \HD(K)$. \end{theorem} Here and hereafter, $\HD(S)$ denotes the Hausdorff dimension of a set $S$, and $\scrH^s(S)$ denotes the $s$-dimensional Hausdorff measure of $S$.